7RU7H/CTFs/TryHackMe/Markdown/Neighbour/Neighbour-Writeup.md

 Beyond Root:
 - Finish another beyond root.

-[Alh4zr3d](https://www.youtube.com/watch?v=MpJasg3IQNI) Newbiew Tuesday is always a fun; thankfully AL is also doing [[SQHell-Writeup]] as Neighbour is the easiest 30 points on THM.
+[Alh4zr3d](https://www.youtube.com/watch?v=MpJasg3IQNI) Newbiew Tuesday is always a fun; thankfully AL is also doing [[SQHell-Helped-Through]] as Neighbour is the easiest 30 points on THM.

 ## Recon and Flag Solution